Prince Harry clarifies relationship with Camilla amid claims she was ‘the villain’

 Prince Harry clarifies his relationship with Camilla amid his claims she was ‘the villain’

-Duke of Sussex says he doesn’t see Queen Consort as an ‘evil stepmother’
+The Duke of Sussex says he doesn’t see the Queen Consort as an ‘evil stepmother’

 Related: Harry says Camilla was ‘the villain’ in her parent’s marriage